sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - You don't see port or application index in the output "cf env pal-tracker"
 - In pcf, you can use vault server without using config server

-# Deployment Pipelines --------------
+# Deployment Pipelines (and routing) ------

 ## Talking points (used by Mike G.)

+- One of the key ingredients of successful modern appliation dev team is to be able to change code and then being able to deploy the application to the production as often and as soon as possible and as little effort as possible.
+  And this requires automating of everything that is involved in the development and deployment process.
+And this is where CI/CD comes in.
 - We want to handle infrastructure stuff as soon as possible
-- Automate everything - checking code, CI/CD pipeline
+- Automate everything - updating code, testing, CI/CD pipeline

 - Why we do this lab before we write complete code
    - deloyment is hard, we want minimum complication